 Mexico: A country savoring the moment, the niche, the current global trends and the “attractiveness” of a country with the proper human power, operational costs, proximity, innovation and trade agreements.
 Yet it is crucial to add formal, professional promotion, facilitation and guidance in order to capitalize on Mexico’s endless business opportunities.

 The good news for Mexico: Its Federal Government has understood this. …Read MoreThis entry was posted in Global Initiatives, Mexico, on August 7, 2016

 On Friday 6/25, we awoke to the screaming headlines about the citizens of the UK voting to leave the EU.
 Brexit was a reality.
 All the experts and the polls were wrong!
 Leading up to this there was tremendous volatility in financial markets and uncertainty about the impact of Brexit on global financial markets and business.
 Business executives that we have been working with have displayed the “deer in the headlights” look: strategically frozen in place while waiting to see what happens.
-Now what? …Read MoreThis entry was posted in Global Initiatives, Strategic Execution, Weekend Thought, on June 27, 2016
+Now what? …Read MoreThis entry was posted in Global Initiatives, Strategy 5.0, Weekend Thought, on June 27, 2016

 The importance of proximity to the customer is a greatly recognized principle that can derive tangible benefits for any organization that desires to improve market synergies.
 China vs. Mexico is quickly becoming a market proximity consideration.
 The results can be multiple fold.
 First, proximity increases customer loyalty, it gives the organization greater flexibility to execute changes faster and adapt based on the voice of the customer.
 The ultimate result …Read MoreThis entry was posted in Global Initiatives, Manufacturing and Distribution, Market Effectiveness, Mexico, Weekend Thought, on May 27, 2016